-On September 14, 2022, the Company has entered into a binding agreement with Idaho Champion ("Idaho") for the acquisition by Idaho of the Company's 100% interest in the Blanche and Charles prospective lithium pegmatite projects.
+On November 11, 2022, the Company announced that Idaho Champion ("Idaho") had satisfied the remaining customary conditions pertaining to the definitive purchase and sale agreement with Idaho for the acquisition by Idaho of the Company's 100% interest in the Blanche and Charles prospective lithium pegmatite projects.
 Although the two projects have been explored for precious and base metals, but more recently, evidence of pegmatites has led to a re-assessment of the lithium discovery potential that warrants more work.

-As per the terms of the binding agreement, Idaho is purchasing 100% of the projects from the Company in return for \$100,000 in cash and 12,000,000 common shares of Idaho, of which 50% will be subject to escrow for 18 months.
-The Company will also retain a 2% NSR on claims retained by Idaho upon completion of the acquisition.
+As per the terms of the binding agreement, Idaho purchased 100% of the projects from the Company in return for \$100,000 in cash and 12,000,000 common shares of Idaho, of which 50% will be subject to escrow for 18 months.
+The Company also retains a 2% NSR on claims retained by Idaho upon completion of the acquisition.
 Idaho has the option to repurchase 1% of the NSR from the Company for \$1 million.
-Closing of the acquisition is subject to usual conditions for this type of transaction including a 45-day due diligence period, and regulatory and stock exchange approval.